 - The HMIS System Administrator, in conjunction with the Partner Agency Security Officer, will ensure that any prospective End User reads, understands and signs the HMIS End User Agreement annually.
-The HMIS System Administrator will maintain a file of all signed HMIS End User Agreements. - The Partner Agency HMIS Security Officer is responsible for ensuring that all agency End Users have completed mandatory trainings, including HMIS Privacy, Security and Ethics training and End User Responsibilities and Workflow training, prior to being provided with a User ID to access HMIS.
-End-Users must review and sign an HMIS End User Agreement with the HMIS Administrator on an annual basis.
+The HMIS System Administrator will maintain a file of all signed HMIS End User Agreements. - The Partner Agency HMIS Security Officer is responsible for ensuring that all agency End Users have completed a mandatory training that covers HMIS Privacy, Security and Ethics, End User Responsibilities, and Workflow issues, prior to being provided with a User ID to access HMIS.

+End-Users must review and sign an HMIS End User Agreement within the HMIS System on an annual basis.